medusajs/medusa/www/apps/docs/content/modules/price-lists/serverless-module.md

 ### Step 4: Adjust Next.js Configurations

 Next.js uses Webpack for compilation.
-Since quite a few of the dependencies used by the product module are not Webpack optimized, you have to add the Pricing module as an external dependency.
+Since quite a few of the dependencies used by the pricing module are not Webpack optimized, you have to add the Pricing module as an external dependency.

 To do that, add the `serverComponentsExternalPackages` option in `next.config.js`: